OpenBB-finance/openbb-docs/content/terminal/custom-backend/Widgets/table/Column and Cell Rendering.md

 ## Customizing Cell Rendering

 Cell rendering can be customized using the `renderFn` property, which allows you to apply specific styles or transformations to the data.
 For example, using `"greenRed"` can visually indicate positive or negative values, while `"titleCase"` can format text data to title case.
+You can also use the `cellOnClick` render function to group data by the cell value - see the [Grouping and Parameters](/terminal/custom-backend/Advanced Controls/Grouping and Parameters) section for more details on this.

 ## Cell Data Type